alf808/amazing-reads-react/README.md

-This is the myreads project for the [React Training](https://reacttraining.com).
-The goal is to write the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+# Amazing Reads Project
+## Introduction
+This single web application written in React allows users to shelve books from an exclusive collection of books curated by the makers of BooksAPI.

+Users may shelve books into 3 digital compartments, namely _Currently Reading_, _Want to Read_, and _Read_.

+## Description of React Components
+There are 5 main components.
+* The root **App** component is the parent component.
+* The base **BookItem** component is youngest child.
+* The intermediary **BookShelves** and
+* **ListBooks** serve as containers and conveyors of props from parent to child.
+* The **SearchAmazingBooks** component retrieves results from the BooksAPI.

+## Issues
+With the unidirectional flow of data from parent to child, it became rather tedious to pass states through props in intermediary components.
+It would be more convenient if down through the intermediary components, they knew what states were being passed without having to explicitly state in code.

+## Pre-installation Choices
 One could start this project from scratch.
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+I instead chose to clone the [skeleton project](https://github.com/udacity/reactnd-project-myreads-starter)

-## What You're Getting
+## What You're Getting from Skeleton
 ```
 +--public/
  |-- index.html - DO NOT MODIFY